juniper-lake/CoLoRSdb/README.md

 ## Workflow

 The cohort-level CoLoRS workflow performs alignment, quality control, variant calling, joint-calling small variants and structural variants for a cohort.
-The workflow can run using Azure, AWS, GCP, and HPC backends.
+The workflow can run using Azure, AWS, GCP, and HPC backends but has not been tested on all these platforms.

 **Workflow entrypoint**: [wdl/workflows/main.wdl](wdl/workflows/main.wdl)